wibidong/Test-Application-Design/README.md

 3. Create detailed API design using design tools such as UML, ERD, flowchart, etc.
 4. Create a detailed screen behavior design for the mobile app based on the screen flow above.

+# User Stories
+1. As a potential user, I want to be able to register for the mobile app so I can start using the online loan services.
+2. As a registered user, I want to be able to log in to the app either with a password or biometric for convenience and security.
+3. As a logged in user, I want to be able to view my remaining debt and monthly bills so I can keep track of my financial status.
+4. As a logged in user, I want to be able to apply for a loan up to Rp.
+12,000,000 with a maximum tenure of 1 year.
+5. As a loan applicant, I want to be notified via email and phone if my loan application is accepted or rejected.
+6. As a loan borrower, I want to be unable to apply for another loan if I still have an ongoing loan that has not been settled.
+7. As a loan borrower, I want to be able to see the amount of loan I have borrowed and the amount I still need to pay.

+# Use Case
+![Use case diagram in PlantUML]